1047-25-HTL3R/itp_project_typst_template/README.md

 <<<<<<< HEAD

-# HTL Rennweg Diplomarbeitsvorlage
+# HTL Rennweg ITP-Projekt Dokumentenvorlage

 > [!IMPORTANT]
 > If you are not a student of HTL Rennweg, this template will be of little use to you.

-Dieses Template dient als Vorlage für ein Diplomarbeitsbuch an der HTL Rennweg und orientiert sich an der Word-Vorlage mit dem Stand 2024/25.
+Dieses Template dient als Vorlage für ein Dokument eines ITP-Projekts an der HTL Rennweg und orientiert sich an der Word-Vorlage mit dem Stand 2024/25.
 Es gibt jedoch Abweichungen, für welche sich absichtlich entschieden wurde.
 Dies beinhalten vor allem die Schriftarten.
 Es wird versucht, ein einheitliches Gesamtbild zu schaffen.